vterzi/games/README.md

-# games
-Collection of games in Python
+# Collection of games in Python